zhbli/pytorch-faster-rcnn/README.md

 # zhbli: MOST IMPORTANT
 This repo is modified by zhbli.

+## New Feature
+Visualize the false negative bboxes.

+## Modified files

+## How to visualize false negatives

 # Important notice:
 If you used the master branch before Sep.
 26 2017 and its corresponding pretrained model, **PLEASE PAY ATTENTION**:
 The old master branch in now under old_master, you can still run the code and download the pretrained model, but the pretrained model for that old master is not compatible to the current master!